richfelker/musl-cross-make/README.md

 - Ability to build multiple cross compilers for different targets using a single set of patched source trees.

-- Nothing is installed until running "make install", and the installation location can be chosen at install time.
+- Nothing is installed until running `make install`, and the installation location can be chosen at install time.

 - Automatic download of source packages, including GCC prerequisites